geomagpy/MARTAS/README.md

 tested on Ubuntu 22.04.5 LTS (x86-64, ThinkPad X13 Gen 4) and Raspbian 10 buster (arm, v7l)

+Please note: in order to use 2way communication and uterm together you need to add the PATH variable into your crontab

+       PATH=/bin:/usr/bin:/usr/local/bin

 #### 10.4.1 Ubuntu 22

 Download the linux Version console